Fraektsvin/AntoniosApp/README.md

 ### Moscow
 #### Functional requirements
 ##### Must
-1. The client must be able to make requests to the web-service(protocol)
+1. The client must be able to make requests to the web-service() & API

 2. The web-service must be able to read/write information from/to the database
 3. Login to admin account
-4. Store cards and sealed product information
+4. Store user information
 5. View all cards and sealed products
 6. Make it possibil to search after a specific card
 7. Cards/sealed product needs to be categorized in specific section after set
-8. Users  can view description of the card/ sealed product
 ##### Should
 1. Needs to be created an admin/user account
 2. Ability to delete and add new cards/sealed product
 3. Admin is able to edit cards/sealed product
 4. Showing resent sales date on the different cards/sealed product from ebay or slabwatch.
+5. Users  can view description of the card/ sealed product
+6. Store cards and sealed product information

 ##### Could
 1. Customers can contact the admin